p1xel8ted/SunHaven/README.md

   - Changed some loops and dictionaries to their multithreaded counterparts where safe to do so.
   - Remove case sensitivity from texture replacement.
   - No more `Material doesn't have a texture property '_MainTex'` spam.
-- Changes above, for around 150 textures shaved off between 100-200ms on my machine.
+- With the changes above, for around 150 textures shaved off between 100 and 200ms on my machine.
 - Only available on my GitHub for now as it's more of a personal project.

 [Download Here](https://github.com/p1xel8ted/SunHaven/releases)